CodeYourFuture/syllabus/docs/js-core-1/week-3/homework.md

 Imagine yourself in one of the following scenarios.
 How would you prepare to give constructive feedback in that situation?

 - Write a short paragraph explaining what you would do
-- or write a dialogue between you and the person you are giving feedback
+- Or write a dialogue between you and the person you are giving feedback to

 Scenarios: